AnilaHsu/blog/content/posts/redux-middleware/index.md

 So what can we do?

-Using redux's middleware can help handle these asynchronous behaviors, dispatch(action)→middleware→reducer, that is, using middleware between `dispatch`'s `action` and `reducer` to extend asynchronous behavior , such as the aforementioned API requests or log records.
+Using redux's middleware can help handle these asynchronous behaviors, dispatch(action) → middleware → reducer , that is, using middleware between `dispatch` `action` and `reducer` to extend asynchronous behavior , such as the aforementioned API requests or log records.
 As for middleware, we can use the official `redux-thunk` or use `redux-saga` to implement our own middleware.

 This article will implement a simple middleware in the redux toolkit.
-The redux toolkit's `configureStore()`, in addition to automatically combining `slice reducers`, also includes `thunk` by default, and automatically starts redux DevTools.
+The redux toolkit's `configureStore()`, in addition to automatically combining slice reducers, also includes `thunk` by default, and automatically starts redux DevTools.

 ### **Create Middleware**